Mushymato/MiscMapActionsProperties/README.md

 #### mushymato.MMAP_QuestionDialogue <question_dialog_id>

 - Can be used as either Action or TouchAction
+- Can also be used as trigger Action
 - Opens a question dialog, as defined by the custom asset `mushymato.MMAP/QuestionDialogue`, string -> QuestionDialogueData.
 - To make a "Cancel" option, have a `ResponseEntries` entry with blank `Actions`/`TileActions`/`TouchActions`.
 Putting an empty `{}` serves this purpose as `Label` is set to localized `"Cancel"` by default.
 - Similar to game, pressing ESC selects the final item in `ResponseEntries`.